Cornelis de Witt: Death

-He was arrested on false accusations of treason, but did not confess despite heavy torture and was ultimately unlawfully condemned to be banished.
+He was arrested on false accusations of treason, but did not confess despite severe torture and was ultimately unlawfully condemned to be banished.
 He was assassinated by the same carefully organised lynch mob that killed his brother on the day he was to be released, victim of a conspiracy by the Orangists Johan Kievit and Lieutenant-Admiral Cornelis Tromp.
 Both their bodies were mutilated and their remains were cannibalized.
 Their hearts were carved out to be exhibited as trophies.
 A famous painting of the scene, The Corpses of the De Witt Brothers, is usually attributed to Jan de Baen, who had twice painted De Witt's portrait, though some doubt this attribution.